verrazzano/docs/content/en/docs/releasenotes/_index.md

 Features:
   - By default, application endpoints now use HTTPs - when using magic DNS, certificates are issued by cluster issuer, when using
     OCI DNS certificates are issued using Let's Encrypt, or the end user can provide certificates.
-  - Updated Coherence operator to 3.1.3.
+  - Updated to Coherence Operator v3.1.3.
   - Updates for running Verrazzano on Kubernetes 1.19 and 1.20.
   - RBAC roles and role bindings created at install time.
   - Added instance information to status of Verrazzano custom resource; can be used to obtain instance URLs.
-  - Upgraded Istio to v1.7.3.
+  - Updated to Istio v1.7.3.

 Fixes:
   - Reduced log level of Elasticsearch; excessive logging could have resulted in filling up disks.